vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 And thirdly, because it is a detailed explanation of some passages of the Mālini Vijaya Tantra, also called

-Purva Šāstra.
+Purva śāstra.

 ("Vākyārthaṁ kathaye kiñcin Mālinyāth yat kvacit kvacit."

 M. V. V., 2.)
 And we know on the authority of the P.T.
-V. that he wrote a regular commentary on the Pūrva Šāstra, called Pūrva Pañcikā, before the former work :
+V. that he wrote a regular commentary on the Pūrva śāstra, called Pūrva Pañcikā, before the former work :

 ("Nirņītañca etat mayaiva Srīpūrvapañcikāyām."